Nat Benchley: Career

-He has recorded two CDs of Robert Benchley's monologues, Benchley on Benchley, Volumes 1 & 2.
+He has recorded two CDs of Robert Benchley's monologues, Benchley On Benchley, Volumes 1 & 2.
 He also does narration work for commercials and television documentaries for the National Geographic Channel and the Discovery Channel.

-His films include Diner, Broadcast News, and Home for the Holidays.
+His movies include Diner, Broadcast News, and Home for the Holidays.
 He also had a continuing character role as Det.
-Augustus Polk in HBO's The Wire.
+Augustus Polk in HBO's television series The Wire.